eclipse-pass/pass-documentation/developer-documentation/notification-service/ns-templates.md

 ```

 Using Spring Resource URIs to refer to the template location is a more flexible and maintainable way of managing
-notification templates, because it allows the templates to be updated in place without having to edit the primary
+notification templates.
+It allows the templates to be updated in place without having to edit the primary configuration
-configuration file (`notification.json`) any time a template needs updating.
-Using Spring Resource URIs also allows
+file (`notification.json`) any time a template needs updating.
+Using Spring Resource URIs also allows template content
-template content to be shared across notification types.
-For example, each notification type could use the same
+to be shared across notification types.
+For example, each notification type could use the same`FOOTER` content.
+The
-`FOOTER` content.
-The `CompositeResolver` is responsible for determining whether the value represents inline
+`CompositeResolver` is responsible for determining whether the value represents inline content, or if it represents a
-content, or if it represents a Spring Resource URI to be resolved.
+Spring Resource URI to be resolved.

 Notification Services supports Mustache templates, specifically implemented using Handlebars.
 Each template is injected
 with the `parameters` map from the `Notification`.
 See above for the documented fields of the `parameters` map.
 It is